lineCode/go-ipfs/docs/config.md

 verified.
 This will cause increased CPU utilization.

 - `BloomFilterSize`
-A number representing the size in bytes of the blockstore's bloom filter.
+A number representing the size in bytes of the blockstore's [bloom filter](https://en.wikipedia.org/wiki/Bloom_filter).
 A value of zero represents the feature being disabled.
+Using the formula `num_blocks * 1.44 * logtwo(probability_of_false_positive)`, for a 1% false positive rate and 1m blocks, you'd want a filter around 1000000 bytes.

 Default: `0`